Skip to main content

 The influence of estrogen’s delivery route extends to the intricate system that governs blood pressure.
 Your body maintains vascular tone through the Renin-Angiotensin-Aldosterone System (RAAS), a complex hormonal cascade.
 A key component of this system is a protein produced by the liver called angiotensinogen.

-When you take estrogen orally, the liver’s stimulation from can lead to a significant increase in the production of angiotensinogen.
+When you take estrogen orally, the liver’s stimulation from first-pass metabolism can lead to a significant increase in the production of angiotensinogen.
 This provides more raw material for the RAAS pathway, which can, in some individuals, lead to an increase in blood pressure.
 Studies have shown that women taking oral estrogen therapy have a 14% higher risk of developing high blood pressure compared to those using transdermal estrogen.

 Transdermal estrogen, because it circumvents the liver initially, does not trigger this overproduction of angiotensinogen.
 This is a primary reason why it is considered to have a more favorable safety profile regarding blood pressure.
 For individuals with pre-existing hypertension or those at risk, the choice of a transdermal route can be a critical part of a strategy to support hormonal balance without adding unnecessary vascular burden.